Reseña del Programa

 The Kentucky LIHEAP program helps approximately 150,000 Kentucky families pay their heating bills each winter.
 The U.S. Department of Health and Human Services allocates funding to Kentucky through the Cabinet for Health and Family Services, which contracts with Community Action Agencies across the state to receive LIHEAP applications and provide recipient benefits.

 The LIHEAP home heating program has two main components: Subsidy and Crisis.
-When funds are available, a third component to help with summer cooling costs is offered.
+When funds are available, a third component is offered to help with summer cooling costs.

 The subsidy component operates in November and December to help residents at or below 130 percent of the federal poverty level pay home heating costs for which they are responsible either by direct payment or as an undesignated portion of their rent.
 In addition to income guidelines, eligible applicants may not have liquid resources in excess of $2,000 except when a household member has a catastrophic illness, in which case applicants may have as much as $4,000 in liquid assets if those assets are used for medical and living expenses.

-The crisis component of LIHEAP operates from early January until the middle of March, or until all funds are expended.
-Clients must meet the criteria listed above and be in a crisis situation involving imminent loss of heating energy (applicants must provide a utility disconnect notice); have four or fewer days worth of fuel oil, propane, kerosene, wood or coal available; or, have received an eviction notice citing unpaid rent (applies to applicants whose heating costs are included as an undesignated portion of the rent.
-Households at or above 75% of poverty level must pay a portion or co-payment of the minimum amount necessary to alleviate the crisis.
+The crisis component of LIHEAP operates from early January until the middle of March or until all funds are expended.
+Clients must meet the criteria listed above and be in a crisis situation involving imminent loss of heating energy (applicants must provide a utility disconnect notice); have four or fewer days of fuel oil, propane, kerosene, wood or coal available; or have received an eviction notice citing unpaid rent (applies to applicants whose heating costs are included as an undesignated portion of the rent.
+Households at or higher than 75 percent of poverty level must pay a portion or co-payment of the minimum amount necessary to alleviate the crisis.

 To be eligible for summer cooling a household must meet the eligibility requirements as described above.
 To be eligible for an air conditioner, the household must not have access to an air conditioner and meet one of these requirements:

-- Have a member with a health condition or disability that requires cooling to prevent further deterioration as verified by a physician's statement;
+- Have a member with a health condition or disability that requires cooling to prevent further deterioration as verified by a physician statement;

-- Have a member who is 65 years or older; or
+- Have a member 65 years or older; or

 Information Needed to Apply